St. Paul School

 Today, Hunt County is known for its vibrant community, rich cultural heritage, and natural beauty.
 It continues to be a hub for agricultural production, while also offering residents and visitors a wide range of recreational activities, historical sites, and local attractions.

-This timeline provides a concise overview of the key events in the history of Hunt County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Hunt County, Texas.

 • 1839 - Hunt County is established on April 11, named after Memucan Hunt Jr., the first Republic of Texas Secretary of the Navy.